A Global Hub for Life Sciences

 An Ecosystem for Discovery

 New Jersey’s rich legacy of discovery has never stopped.
-In 2015, over 50% of new FDA drug approvals came from companies with a New Jersey footprint.
-Of the top 22 R&D companies, 12 are located here.
+In 2016, 50% of new FDA drug approvals came from companies with a New Jersey footprint.
+Of the top 22 R&D companies, 12 ae located here.
 The region is ranked #2 for National Institutes of Health funding.

 Princeton University and Rutgers, the State University of New Jersey – ranked among the nation’s top research institutions – have a long history of supporting the research needs of the private sector.
 Rutgers’ RUCDR Infinite Biologics, for example, the world’s largest university-based cell and DNA repository, collaborates with researchers in the public and private sectors throughout the world.